cicirello/jacoco-badge-generator/README.md

 or Gradle `build.gradle.kts`) so you can see how JaCoCo is configured.
-Note that in all of the Maven examples, JaCoCo is configured within a Maven profile within the `pom.xml`, which is then activated via a command line option when `mvn` is run by the workflow.
+Note that in all of the Maven examples, JaCoCo is configured within a Maven profile within the `pom.xml`, which is then activated via a command line option when `mvn` is run by the workflow on all push/pull request events.
 Configuration can instead be done in the `<build>` section if you'd rather not use a profile.

 | Repository | Workflow | Build Configuration |
 | :----- | :----- | :-----|